 God calls Abraham out from his home in Haran and tells him to go to a land that He will show to him.
 God also makes three promises to Abraham: 1) The promise of a land of his own; 2) the promise to be made into a great nation; and 3) the promise of blessing.
 These promises form the basis for what will later be called the Abrahamic Covenant (established in Genesis 15 and ratified in Genesis 17).
 What really makes Abraham special is that he obeyed God.
 Genesis 12:4 records that, after God called Abraham, he went “as the LORD had told him.”
-This act of faith is so impressive that the author of Hebrews “enshrines” Abraham in the Faith Hall of Fame: “By faith Abraham, when called to go to a place he would later receive as his inheritance, obeyed and went, even though he did not know where he was going” (Hebrews 11:8).
+The author of Hebrews uses Abraham as an example of faith several times, and refers specifically to this impressive act: “By faith Abraham, when called to go to a place he would later receive as his inheritance, obeyed and went, even though he did not know where he was going” (Hebrews 11:8).

 How many of us would leave behind everything that is familiar to us and just go without knowing our destination?
 The concept of family meant everything to a person living in the time of Abraham.
 In that time, family units were strongly knit; it was unusual for family members to live hundreds of miles apart from each other.
 In addition, we’re not told anything about the religious life of Abraham and his family prior to his calling.
-The people of Ur and Haran were pagans who worshipped the ancient Babylonian pantheon of gods, in particular the moon god, Sin.
-Given that fact, it seems reasonable that Terah was a pagan idolater.
-There is no biblical evidence that the line of Shem (son of Noah and Abraham’s ancestor) were worshippers of the true God.
-Yet somehow, by God’s providence, Abraham knew and recognized the call of Yahweh, the LORD, and obeyed willingly, not hesitantly.
+The people of Ur and Haran worshiped the ancient Babylonian pantheon of gods, in particular the moon god, Sin, so God called Abraham out of a pagan culture.
+Abraham knew and recognized the call of Yahweh, the LORD, and obeyed willingly, not hesitantly.

 Another example of Abraham’s life of faith is seen in the birth of his son, Isaac.
-Abraham and Sarah were childless (a real source of shame in that culture), and yet God promised that Abraham would have a son (Genesis 15:4).
-This son would be not only the heir of Abraham’s vast fortune with which God blessed him but, more importantly, the heir of promise and the continuation of the godly line of Seth.
-Abraham believes the promise of God, and it is credited to him as righteousness (Genesis 15:6).
+Abraham and Sarah were childless (a real source of shame in that culture), yet God promised that Abraham would have a son (Genesis 15:4).
+This son would be the heir of Abraham’s vast fortune with which God blessed him, and, more importantly, he would be the heir of promise and the continuation of the godly line of Seth.
+Abraham believed the promise of God, and that faith is credited to him as righteousness (Genesis 15:6).
 God reiterates His promise to Abraham in Genesis 17, and his faith is rewarded in Genesis 21 with the birth of Isaac.
-Again, the author of Hebrews highlights this when he writes, “By faith Abraham, even though he was past age—and Sarah herself was barren—was enabled to become a father because he considered him faithful who had made the promise.
-And so from this one man, and he as good as dead, came descendants as numerous as the stars in the sky and as countless as the sand on the seashore” (Hebrews 11:11-12).

 To be sure, Abraham had his moments of failure and sin (as we all do), and the Bible doesn’t shrink from relating them.
 We know of at least two occasions in which Abraham lied regarding his relationship to Sarah in order to protect himself in potentially hostile lands (Genesis 12:10-20; 20:1-18).
 In both these incidents, God protects and blesses Abraham despite his lack of faith.
-We also know that the frustration of not having a child got to Abraham and Sarah as they concoct a plan to take matters into their own hands with Sarah’s servant, Hagar (Genesis 16:1-15).
-The birth of Ishmael not only demonstrates the futility of Abraham’s folly and lack of faith, but also the grace of God (in allowing the birth to take place and even blessing Ishmael).
+We also know that the frustration of not having a child wore on Abraham and Sarah.
+Sarah suggested Abraham have a child with Sarah’s servant, Hagar, on her behalf; Abraham agreed (Genesis 16:1-15).
+The birth of Ishmael not only demonstrates the futility of Abraham’s folly and lack of faith but also the grace of God (in allowing the birth to take place and even blessing Ishmael).
+Interestingly, Abraham and Sarah were called Abram and Sarai at that time.
+But when Ishmael was thirteen years old, God gave Abram a new name along with the covenant of circumcision and a renewed promise to give him a son through Sarai, to whom God also gave a new name (Genesis 17).
+Abram, meaning "high father," became Abraham, "father of a multitude."
+Indeed, Abraham had many physical descendants, and all who put their faith in God through Jesus are also counted as spiritual heirs of Abraham (Galatians 3:29).
 The “Father of the Faithful” had his moments of doubt and disbelief, yet he is still exalted among men as an example of the faithful life.

 One obvious lesson to draw from Abraham’s life is that we are to live a life of faith.
-Abraham could take his son, Isaac, up to Mount Moriah because he knew God was faithful to keep His promises.
-Abraham’s faith wasn’t a blind faith; his faith was a settled assurance and trust in the One who had proven Himself faithful and true.
+Abraham could take his son Isaac up to Mount Moriah because he knew God was faithful to keep His promises.
+Abraham’s faith wasn’t a blind faith; his faith was a settled assurance and trust in the One who had proved Himself faithful and true.
 If we were to look back on our own lives, we would see the hand of God’s providence all over it.
-God doesn’t have to speak from burning bushes or part the sea waters to be active in our lives.
+God doesn’t have to visit us accompanied by angels or speak from burning bushes or part the sea waters to be active in our lives.
 God is superintending and orchestrating the events of our lives.
-Sometimes it may not seem that way, but Abraham’s life is evidence that it is true.
+Sometimes it may not seem that way, but Abraham’s life is evidence that God’s presence in our lives is real.
 Even Abraham’s failures demonstrate that God, while not protecting us from the consequences of our sin, graciously works His will in us and through us; nothing we do will thwart His plan.

 We see in this the workings of God’s grace very early in the Old Testament.
 The gospel didn’t start with the life and death of Jesus but goes all the way back to Genesis.
 In Genesis 3:15, God made a promise that the “seed of the woman” would crush the head of the serpent.
 Theologians believe this is the first mention of the gospel in the Bible.
 The rest of the Old Testament chronicles the outworking of the gospel of God’s grace through the line of promise beginning with Seth (Genesis 4:26).
 The calling of Abraham was just another piece in the story of redemption.
 Paul tells us that the gospel was preached beforehand to Abraham when God told him “all nations will be blessed through you” (Galatians 3:8).

 Another thing we learn from Abraham’s life is that faith is not hereditary.
-On three separate occasions in the Gospels (Matthew 3:9; Luke 3:8; John 8:39), we learn that it is not enough to be physically descended from Abraham to be saved.
-The application for us is that it is not enough to be raised in a Christian home; we cannot ride into heaven on the coattails of someone else’s faith.
+In Matthew 3:9, Luke 3:8, and John 8:39, we learn that it is not enough to be physically descended from Abraham to be saved.
+The application for us is that it is not enough to be raised in a Christian home; we do not enter into fellowship with God or gain entry into heaven based on someone else’s faith.
 God is not obligated to save us simply because we have an impeccable Christian pedigree.
 Paul uses Abraham to illustrate this in Romans 9, where he says not all who descended from Abraham were elected unto salvation (Romans 9:7).
 God sovereignly chooses those who will receive salvation, but that salvation comes through the same faith that Abraham exercised in his life.